pkese/Fable.React.Adaptive.Counter/README.md

-## A react-counter demo with  [FSharp.Data.Adaptive](https://fsprojects.github.io/FSharp.Data.Adaptive/) and some custom hooks to link Adaptive values with React components and make them update
+## A react-counter demo with  [FSharp.Data.Adaptive](https://fsprojects.github.io/FSharp.Data.Adaptive/)

 This is a port of a sample react-counter app implemented with Adaptive instead of Elmish.